mtlynch/mtlynch.io/content/notes/nix-import-from-url/index.md

 }
 ```

+Once again, if I save these changes to `configuration.nix`, run `sudo nixos-rebuild switch`, and restart my shell, Nix has imported my bash aliases from the URL.

-## Using `fetchGit`
+## Using `fetchGit` (optional)

-To achieve that, I took the `shell.nix` file I created earlier and commit it to a public Github repo.
-And then I adjust my `configuration.nix` file as follows:
+Another option for fetching remote Nix files is to store them in a public Git repository and then use `fetchGit` to retrieve the files.

+Here's an example of a `configuration.nix` file that fetches my `shell.nix` from a public Github repo:

 ```nix
 let